 open-access license: This is an open access article distributed under the terms of the Creative Commons Attribution 4.0 International Public License (CC-BY 4.0), a copy of which is available at: https://creativecommons.org/licenses/by/4.0/legalcode.
 This license permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 * Address correspondence to this author at the Department of Medical Sciences and Public Health, University of Cagliari, Italy; Tel: +39- 3493119215; E-mail: firstname.lastname@example.org

 The fact that the subject matter is everywhere relevant, but somewhat more critical in Europe, would mean an imbalance of interest between the two countries.
-However, the results of the research reassure us: apparently, the projects financed with public money in Europe and in the US have the same impact in the literature.
+However, the results of the research reassure us, apparently, the projects financed with public money in Europe and in the US have the same impact on the literature.

 We used the term “reassuring” as Europeans because, on the contrary, Europe, and even more after the 'Brexit', could, in some respects, appear less competitive.

 As a matter of fact, the role of scientific journals is influential on the impact of publishing.
 If one consults the Scimago ranking of the top 20 scientific journals, when the British are left aside, there is no European journal on the list.
 Among the first 100 scientific journals of the Scimago ranking, 52 are from the USA, 36 from the UK and only 12 from European countries, of which 8 are Dutch (where there is a historical tradition) 3 German and 1 Swedish [4 SCIMAGO.